AR1010101/AR1010101/README.md

 - 👀 I’m interested in coding games
 - 🌱 I’m currently learning 3d graphics
 - 💞️ I’m looking to collaborate on coding
-- 📫 Don't to reach me :)
+- 📫 pls Don't try to reach me :)

 <!---
 AR1010101/AR1010101 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.